limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Brainfuck

-Despite its strange looking syntax, the code above was written in the esoteric [Brainfuck][3] language.
+Despite its strange looking form, the code above was written in the esoteric [Brainfuck][3] language.
 Using an online [interpreter][4], it was deciphered to:

 ```
 Hello World!